sakloui/jorban-martysmods.github.io/docs/shader_repos/index.md

 ---

 # ReShade Shader Repositories

-Below you will find different pages and guides that exist for several shader developer's shader repositories.
+Dive deep into a curated collection of pages and guides, dedicated to various esteemed shader developers and their repositories.

-These repositories hold the meat and potatos of ReShade, and are ultimately what make ReShade so unique!
+These repositories are the very essence of ReShade, crafting its unique identity in the world of graphical enhancements.

-For more information click on the page and learn more about the specific repository and their developers!
+To delve deeper into a specific repository and gain insights about its developer, simply select a page of interest.